guiwitz/training-MIC20200319/presentation-main.md

 Stick to a single naming convention throughout the code.
 A convenient convention is a so-called [camel notation](https://en.wikipedia.org/wiki/Camel_case#Programming_and_coding), where names of variables, constants, functions are constructed by capitalizing each comound of the name, e.g.:

-- `calcStatsOfDF` - function to calculate stats
+- `calcStatsOfDF` - function to calculate statistics; use verbs!
 - `nIteration` - prefix `n` to indicate an integer variable
 - `fPatientAge` - `f` to indicate a float variable
 - `sPatientName` - `s` to indicate a string variable